 The general conclusion seems to be…skip it.
 Grind the whole seed and chaff into flour, and get a bit of extra fiber in your diet.

 The chaff of dock seed doesn’t have much in the way of nutrition, but it won’t hurt you and it’ll help add bulk to your diet.
 Dock seeds can be used whole to make dock seed crackers, but for most purposes, it’s better to grind it into flour.

 To make dock seed flour, start by collecting as much dock seed as you can.
 The seeds come off the stalk easily once they’re dried, and in an area full of dock seed you should be able to collect several cups in just a few minutes.

-Dock seeds can be used whole to make dock seed crackers.
-The flour can be substituted into your recipes for about half of the standard flour.
+The flour can be substituted into your recipes for about up to 1/4 of the flour in the recipe.
 Keep in mind that it doesn’t have gluten, so the bread won’t rise as high and the texture will be heavier.
 It’s best to use it in things like crackers or brownies where a heavy texture works well.

 For an all wild foraged cookie, we mixed dock seed flour with a bit of pine bark flour to make these bark cookies.
 The kids really enjoyed them, but to me, they mostly tasted like what they were…bark.
 The flavor of these had more to do with the bark than the dock seeds, and in general, the seeds of yellow dock taste good, a bit like buckwheat.

 The main difference?
 Dock seeds have quite a bit of bitterness that you don’t generally find in supermarket flours.

 Samuel Thayer describes many different preparations for dock in his book Nature’s Garden.
 After going through different ways to cook dock shoots, greens, and roots, he moves on to the seeds noting that “This is the last and perhaps least edible part of this incredibly versatile food plant.